AJWest22/MS3/README.md

 2: Pagination: Pagination was originally going to be used to keep the users reviews displayed in an orderly fashion, however after much research, I couldn't find anything on Pagination for PyMongo, and MongoDB, it was all either using SQL Lite and SQL Alchemy, or MongoEngine instead of PyMongo.

 3: Profile picture: Currently a carousel from Materialize CSS is used to display images on the site and they can't chosen by the user, at some pont I'd like to be able to add the option for the user to display their own profile picture on the site instead of relying on the sites images.

+**TESTING:**

+This site has been tested on: Acer Aspire laptop, iPad 8th Gen, iPhone SE 2020 to check if it is sized appropriately.
+Family and friends have offered feedback on the design choices and images used.